tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/SDK 文档/C++ SDK_intl_en.md

 ## Prerequisites
 - You have learned about the concept of [Region](https://intl.cloud.tencent.com/document/product/382/13299#.E5.9C.B0.E5.9F.9F) and selected a region as needed.
 - You have activated the SMS service and created a signature and SMS template that have been approved.
-For details, see [Getting Started](https://intl.cloud.tencent.com/document/product/382/35449).
+For details, see [Getting Started](https://intl.cloud.tencent.com/document/product/382/35452).
-- You have purchased a Chinese Mainland SMS package (if you need to send Chinese Mainland SMS messages).
 - You have got the `SecretId` and `SecretKey` on the [**Manage API Key**](https://console.cloud.tencent.com/cam/capi) page in the CAM console.
   - `SecretId` is used to identify the API caller.
   - `SecretKey` is a key used to encrypt the signature and help the server verify the signature. **You should keep it private and avoid disclosure**.